rvarun7777/Self-Driving-Car-Nanodegree/Term 1/P3-Behavioral Cloning/README.md

 Adam with Nesterov momentum (i.e., "Nadam" in Keras) was used.
 The benefits of Nadam compared to Adam are discussed in the paper linked in Keras' documentation -- http://cs229.stanford.edu/proj2015/054_report.pdf

 ## Data Generation & Collection

-### Joystick
-Because other people reported better results with video game controllers instead of the keyboard, the Speedlink O.Z.
-Racing Wheel controller (http://www.speedlink.com/?p=2&cat=4329&pid=27305&paus=1) was used for this project.

 ### Simulator Settings
 * Only race track 1 was used to generate training data